rumble19/quick-question/README.md

 - Use quotes: `qq "What's the difference between Rust and C++?"`
 - Use interactive mode: `qq` (then type your question when prompted)

-The app will automatically detect problematic input and offer to switch to interactive mode!
+The app will try to automatically detect problematic input and offer to switch to interactive mode!

 ### Configuration